-I first ran across the Duskwhales when they performed at the 9:30 Club with Justin Trawick’s The 9 Songwriter Series in the Fall of 2016.
+I first ran across the Duskwhales when they performed at the 9:30 Club on the Circus Life Podcast 3rd Anniversary Show in the Fall of 2016.
 I was mesmerized by their psychedelic dress, sound and charismatic presence.
 I reached out to interview and find out more about them.
 They hail from Manassas, Virginia and true to their dress are influenced by the psychedelic 1960s.
 The band is made up of lead singer and guitarist, Seth Flynn, drummer Chris Baker, and keyboardist Brian Majewski.

 Marlene: How did you come up with your band’s name?